partykit/partykit/README.md

 Hello!
 You're probably seeing this because you're sponsoring my work, and qualify to be in this repo!
 It's still a bit early; we don't have furniture, the wifi guy is coming next month, that sort of thing.
 But.. it sorta works already.
 If you're qualified for the platform, you can even deploy your servers!

 I've also setup a discord! (i.e., I made a discord, and added a logo.)
 You can find me there and if I'm near a laptop I'll be happy to help you with setting anything up, or even just talking you through the whole thing; setting up, running it, deploying it, whatever.
-Here, come join me: https://discord.gg/D6ZyBvXF
+Here, come join me: https://discord.gg/KDZb7J4uxJ

+Another thing: All commits get published to npm with a `beta` tag, so use that when calling `npm install` or `npx`.
+Example: `npm install partykit@beta y-partykit@beta`.

 Ok, back to the actual README.